 Due to their innovative manufacturing techniques, Never Summer was awarded the first patent on any type of hybrid camber technology.
-They boast of their rocker camber hybrid boards, and being one of the first companies to ever experiment with hybrid designs.
-They have also introduced P-Tex sidewalls, which is now a common feature of many snowboards from different manufacturers.
+They boast of their rocker camber hybrid boards and is one of the first companies to ever experiment with hybrid designs.
+They have also introduced P-Tex sidewalls, which are now a common feature of many snowboards from different manufacturers.

 The Long and Grinding Road

 In 1983, Fort Collins Canaday brothers Tracey (18) and Tim (14) launched Swift Snowboards with a friend.
 Tim’s high school shop teacher provided the inspiration for the first wooden snowboard mold.
-The Canadays had just discovered snowboarding the previous year.
+The Canaday siblings had just discovered snowboarding the previous year.